 - Maple syrup (reduce the sugar)

-Something I like to do is add some mulling spices to the water I am going to use.
-Bring it to a boil, turn off the heat, and let it steep for 30 minutes.
+Something I like to do is add some mulling spices to the water for a spiced cranberry sauce.
+Bring the spices in the water to a boil, turn off the heat, and let it steep for 30 minutes.
 Then filter out the mulling spices.
 And now you have flavorful water to use.

 For another take on this recipe, try my Ginger Ale Jellied Cranberry sauce.